-[vc_row][vc_column][vc_column_text] Discovering the beauty of rivers Makara is launching a new initiative: the traveling YUYU River Education Exhibitions.
-YUYU River exhibitions are organized to inspire and connect upstream communities to protect their rivers from pollution.
-We study the biodiversity and water quality and learn about life and communities along the river.
-We show how much waste ends up in the river with photography and plastic installations.
-River pollution: a global problem Rivers around the world carry tons of waste, microplastics and other pollutants into the ocean every day,
+[vc_row][vc_column][vc_column_text]Makara is launching a new initiative: the traveling YUYU River Education Exhibitions.
+YUYU exhibitions are organized to inspire and connect upstream communities to protect their rivers from pollution.
+We study biodiversity and water quality and learn about life and communities along the river.
+Through photography and plastic installations, we show how much waste ends up in the river.
+River pollution: a global problem Rivers around the world carry tons of waste, microplastics and other pollutants into the ocean every day, causing major damage to ecosystems.
+River

 [vc_row][vc_column][vc_column_text] AksiBrantas is an initiative of Makara, the Indonesian environmental NGO Ecoton, the Delft University of Technology and the Dutch consultancy and engineering company Tauw in collaboration with three local authorities: the river authority BBWS-Brantas, the state-owned water supply company Perum Jasa Tirta-1 and the provincial department of Environment and Forestry.
 AksiBrantas is a unique Dutch-Indonesian partnership: Indonesian environmental activists join forces with authorities and mobilize community groups to stop household waste ending up in the river.
 Dutch and Indonesian experts research water quality with the latest